george-matheou/freddo-project/README.md

 --->
   - G. Matheou and P. Evripidou, "FREDDO: an efficient framework for runtime execution of data-driven objects," Proceedings of the International Conference on Parallel and Distributed Processing Techniques and Applications (PDPTA), 2016.
 ISBN: 1-60132-444-8.
 [Online].
 Available: http://worldcomp-proceedings.com/proc/p2016/PDP3458.pdf

   - G. Matheou and P. Evripidou, "Data-Driven Concurrency for High Performance Computing," ACM Transactions on Architecture and Code Optimization (TACO) 14.4 (2017): 53.
+DOI: 10.1145/3162014

 <!---
 - Workshops: